SolboxOSS/blog-vault/en/howto/rcloneview-advanced/file-explorer-deprecated.md

 ---
 sidebar_position: 1
-description: Learn how to use the file explorer panel in RcloneView to manage local and cloud storage.
+description: Learn how to use the file explorer pane in RcloneView to manage local and cloud storage.
 keywords:
   - rcloneview
   - file explorer